gvwilson/thirdbit/src/2026/05/12/social-standing.md

 Across many countries and industries, fairness within the reference group matters more than the number itself.

-Fred Hirsch introduced the concept of [%g positional_goods "positional goods" %], whose value depends on how many other people have it.
+Fred Hirsch introduced the concept of positional goods, whose value depends on how many other people have it.
 A house with an ocean view is a positional good: if everyone had a house with an ocean view, the view would cease to confer distinction.